 Provide adequate public notice of public participation activities and adequate time for public review and comment at key decision points in all transportation projects.
-This includes coordination with the statewide transportation planning
+This includes coordination with the statewide transportation planning public involvement and consultation processes.

 Actively engage with underserved segments of the region's population Consistent with Title VI of the Civil Rights Act, Executive Order 13166, the LLTS MPO will prioritize meaningful access to the services, information, and other important portions of their programs and activities for historically disenfranchised communities and individuals who are Limited-English Proficient (LEP).
-The LEP Plan (Appendix D) is a standalone, comprehensive document that complies with federal guidance in addressing the elements of the Four Factor Analysis to ensure meaningful access to information.
+The LEP Plan is a standalone, comprehensive document that complies with federal guidance in addressing the elements of the Four Factor Analysis to ensure meaningful access to information.

-Federal laws and regulations also require that where a metropolitan planning area includes Federal public lands and/or Indian Tribal lands, the affected Federal agencies and Indian Tribal governments shall be involved appropriately
+Federal laws and regulations also require that where a metropolitan planning area includes Federal public lands and/or Indian Tribal lands, the affected Federal agencies and Indian Tribal governments shall be involved appropriately in the development of transportation plans and programs.
+A list of Tribes and Nations within the LLTS MPO are included in Appendix C.

-Implement a wide range of engagement techniques and formatsThe LLTS MPO will use various communication outreach tools and platforms to distribute information regarding transportation activities to the public and stakeholders.
+Implement a wide range of engagement techniques and formatsThe LLTS MPO will use various communication outreach tools and platforms to distribute information regarding transportation activities to the public and distribute information regarding transportation activities to the public and stakeholders.
 For details about each of the communication tools and strategies, see the Public Participation Tools and Techniques section.